 Texel in North Holland

-In the harbor of Den Helder we finally board the ferry.
+In the port of Den Helder we finally go on board the ferry.
 The crossing to Texel Isle of Sheep takes barely twenty minutes.
 The distances are also short on the island.
 The journey from the ferry station to Den Burg, the main town on the island, takes only five minutes.
 Even on this short stretch it becomes clear that agriculture and animal husbandry play a major role here.

 Texel island of sheep